FlutterFlow/flutterflow-ui/README.md

 ```
 Remember to run `flutter pub get`

-## Replace the flutter_flow dependencies with the package import
+## Replace the `flutter_flow` dependencies with the package import

 In your imports, you will see a bunch of `flutter_flow/flutter_flow...` imports that are usually present in a FlutterFlow project but with this package you can resolve these errors.

-Remove such imports
+Remove such imports:
 ```dart
 import '/flutter_flow/flutter_flow_animations.dart';
 import '/flutter_flow/flutter_flow_icon_button.dart';